Peace River near Arcadia, FL

 In the Peace River

-If you notice any errors in identification, please contact me.
+If you notice any errors in fossil identification, please contact me.

 SEE ALL IMAGES!